-The Proposed Budget includes funding for 2.00 full-time equivalent positions at a net county cost of \$9,320,685.
-The budget includes an increase in net county cost of \$5,406,853 and no change in full-time equivalent positions.
+The Final Budget includes funding for 2.00 full-time equivalent positions at a net county cost of \$4,896,142.
+The budget includes an increase in net county cost of \$982,310 and no change in full-time equivalent positions.

 The Proposed Budget includes the restoration of a one-time funding reduction of \$957,668 for ADA, hazardous materials and major maintenance costs.
-The Proposed Budget also includes a \$4,420,685 increase based on the Board's policy to allocate 1% of discretionary revenues for capital projects.
-It is recommended that these funds be designated for the Alameda County Medical Center (ACMC) Acute Care Tower Replacement Project.
+The Final Budget includes the transfer out of \$4,420,685, the amount budgeted based on the Board's policy to allocate 1% of discretionary revenues for capital projects, for Alameda County Medical Center (ACMC) capital and operating needs.